Vyral/jan-leasure/_posts/2022-07-29-solving-your-friends-real-estate-needs.md

 Are your neighbors expecting twins and need a larger home?
 We can help them with rehab loans.
 Did you experience a kitchen disaster and need a remodel?
 I can help you there too.
 Do you have friends from another country working in the USA without a Social Security number, but they have an I10?
 I can help you with that as well.

-You can easily refer people to me by having them call me, send me an email, or message me via text, Instagram, Facebook, or LinkedIn.
+You can easily refer people to me by having them **[call me, send me an email, or message me](https://mortgagemoneygirl.com/uploads/REFER-ME-.pdf){: target="_blank" rel="noopener"}** via text, Instagram, Facebook, or LinkedIn.
 Thank you so much, and I look forward to hearing from you.